LiveHelperChat/doc/docs/javascript-arguments.md

     theme: 1,           // Set theme | Optional.
 Can be either theme number or alias
                         // <theme id> or 'alias-of-theme'
                         // If theme has alias set up.
+Theme can be set only using alias
+                        // You can pass multiple themes for chat system to choose from
+                        // '1,2,'alias-of-theme'' OR [1,2,'alias-of-theme']
-Theme can be set only using alias domain : 'livehelperchat.com', // Domain, if you provide domain chat will work including subdomains | Optional subject_id : 5,      // Set subject id of the chat.
+    domain : 'livehelperchat.com', // Domain, if you provide domain chat will work including subdomains | Optional subject_id : 5,      // Set subject id of the chat.
 Usefull for early classification of the chats. | Optional bot_id : 5,          // Set bot ID for this chat | Optional